tonimichel/webkitpony/docs/understanding.rst

     </body>

-The ``urls.py`` module defines a variable ``urlpatterns`` similar to django.
-It consits of tuples of a regular expression matching potential incoming urls and a callback to be invoked when this regex matches.
-The grouped regex is passed as parameter to the callback view function.
+The ``urls.py`` module defines a variable ``urlpatterns``.
+It consists of tuples matching urls to callback functions, which we call views.
+Each tuple is a regular expression (describing a url) and a view (being invoked if the regex matches).
+In case a regex contains a grouped expression, its value is passed as parameter to the view function.

 ::